telehash/telehash.github.io/v3/e3x/channels.md

 Base parameters on channel packets:

 * `"type":"value"` - A channel always opens with a `type` in the first outgoing packet to distinguish to the recipient what the name/category of the channel it is.
 This value must only be set on the first packet, not on any subsequent ones or any responses.
 * `"end":true` - Upon sending any content packet with an `end` of true, the sender must not send any more content packets (reliability acks/resends may still be happening though).
-An `end` may be sent by either side and is required to be sent by both to cleanly close a channel.
+An `end` may be sent by either side and is required to be sent by both to cleanly close a channel, otherwise the channel will eventually close with a timeout.
 * `"err":"message"` - As soon as any packet on a channel is received with an `err` it must be immediately closed and no more packets can be sent or received at all, any/all buffered content in either direction must be dropped.
 These packets must contain no content other than optional extra details on the error.
+Any internal channel inactivity timeout is the same as receiving an `"err":"timeout"`.
 * `"seq":0` - An integer sequence number that is only used for and defined by [reliable](reliable.md) channels and must be sent in the first open packet along with the `type`, it is an error to send/receive this without using reliability on both sides.

 An example unreliable channel start packet JSON for a built-in channel: